Update 4/2016: The last round of this study was done in 2015. We’ll update here when we have information regarding future rounds.

 During the (first 15 days) of the study, participants will be free to move around inside the bed rest facility and do normal things.
 They will also take part in a number of tests to find out the normal state of their bone, muscle, heart and circulatory system, brain and nervous system, and vestibular (inner ear balance) system as well as their nutritional condition and their ability to fight off infections.

 After the first 11-15–day period, participants will spend 60 days lying in bed, (except for limited times for specific tests) with their body slightly tilted downward (head down, feet up).
 Every day, they will be awake for 16 hours and lights out (asleep) for 8 hours.
 During the bed rest time they will also take part in a number of tests to find out changes in the state of their bone, muscle, heart and circulatory system and nervous system, as well as their nutritional condition and their ability to fight off infections.

 The final 14 days is a recovery period where they begin the process of helping you regain muscle strength and readjust to a normal life.

 What You’ll Do

-Obviously if you are going to get accepted as a participant than you need to be in good health – body and mind.
-The application suggests that the researchers are looking for participants that resemble the average astronaut’s age and health.
-That probably excludes those who are, um… mature.
+The application suggests researchers are looking for participants who resemble the average astronaut’s age and health.
+That probably excludes those who are, um, mature.

 You need to be a non-smoker and able to pass the Air Force Medical Examination.